drduh/macOS-Security-and-Privacy-Guide/README.md

 For more information about security-conscious browsing and what data is sent by the browser, see [HowTo: Privacy & Security Conscious Browsing](https://gist.github.com/atcuno/3425484ac5cce5298932), [browserleaks.com](https://browserleaks.com/), [Am I Unique?](https://amiunique.org/fingerprint) and [EFF Cover Your Tracks](https://coveryourtracks.eff.org/) resources.

-To hinder third-party trackers, it is recommended to **disable third-party cookies** altogether.
-Safari, Firefox, and Chrome all block third-party cookies by default.
-A third-party cookie is a cookie associated with a file requested by a different domain than the one the user is currently viewing.
-Most of the time third-party cookies are used to create browsing profiles by tracking a user's movement on the web.
-Disabling third-party cookies prevents HTTP responses and scripts from other domains from setting cookies.
-Moreover, cookies are removed from requests to domains that are not the document origin domain, so cookies are only sent to the current site that is being viewed.
+To reduce cross-site tracking, block [third-party cookies](https://en.wikipedia.org/wiki/Third-party_cookies).

 Also be aware of [WebRTC](https://en.wikipedia.org/wiki/WebRTC#Concerns), which may reveal local or public (if connected to a VPN) IP address(es).
 In Firefox and Chrome/Chromium, this feature can be disabled with [uBlock Origin](https://github.com/gorhill/uBlock/wiki/Prevent-WebRTC-from-leaking-local-IP-address).
 [Lockdown mode](#lockdown-mode) also [disables WebRTC](https://www.sevarg.net/2022/07/20/ios16-lockdown-mode-browser-analysis) in Safari.

 # Tor

-[Tor](https://en.wikipedia.org/wiki/Tor_(network)) is an anonymizing network which can be used for browsing the Web with additional privacy.
-Tor Browser is a modified version of Firefox with a proxy to access the Tor network.
+[Tor](https://en.wikipedia.org/wiki/Tor_(network)) is an anonymity network that can provide additional privacy while browsing.
+Tor Browser is a modified Firefox-based browser configured to use the Tor network.

 Download Tor Browser from [Tor Project](https://www.torproject.org/download/), both `dmg` and `asc` files for [verification](https://support.torproject.org/tor-browser/getting-started/verifying-tor-browser/):